reactjs/React.NET/site/jekyll/guides/chakracore.md

 Add `React.AspNet` as a dependency to your .NET Core project.
 Check out the [sample project](https://github.com/reactjs/React.NET/tree/master/src/React.Sample.CoreMvc) or the [documentation](https://reactjs.net/getting-started/aspnetcore.html) if you need more details on that.

-Next, install the `JavascriptEngineSwitcher.ChakraCore` NuGet package.
+Next, install the `JavascriptEngineSwitcher.ChakraCore` and `JavaScriptEngineSwitcher.Extensions.MsDependencyInjection` NuGet packages.
 Depending on the platform(s) you want to support, also install one or more of these NuGet packages:

 - Windows: `JavaScriptEngineSwitcher.ChakraCore.Native.win-x64`.
 The VC++ 2017 runtime is also required.
 - OS X: ``JavaScriptEngineSwitcher.ChakraCore.Native.osx-x64`